icsdataset/hai/README.md

 ## HAI Dataset
-Two major versions of HAI datasets have been released thus far.
+Four versions of HAI dataset have been released thus far.
 Each dataset consists of several CSV files, and each file satisfies time continuity.
 The quantitative summary of each version are as follows:

+> **HAIEnd** is a dataset that collects tag values for the internal logic of the boiler DCS, and is collected simultaneously during the same experiment with the same version of HAI dataset.

-> **Note:** The **version numbering** follows a **date-based scheme**, where the version number indicates the released date of the HAI dataset.
+> The **version numbering** follows a **date-based scheme**, where the version number indicates the released date of the HAI dataset.
 HAI 20.07 is the bug-fixed version of HAI v1.0 released in February 2020.
 <table align=center >
     <thead  align=center>
         <tr bgcolor='#bbbbbb'>